Q. How long will my paddle take to be delivered?

 A. Due to their rear spine geometry and material properties, the glass blades are the stronger of the two in terms of all out breakage.
 Not one VE glass blade has ever broken to date.
 The carbon blade is stiffer and thus slightly more powerful - it is also lighter.
 The rear spine is wider and flatter than the glass blades; this provides a buoyant blade which helps keep the blade on the water's surface when rolling and supporting.
 It also gives additional 'pop' helping the blade on the exit phase of the stroke, linking forward strokes together effortlessly.
 The flatter spine cuts through the water nicely when performing bow and stern rudder strokes.

 Q. What shaft construction is best for me?

-A. Both the black glass and white glass shafts are identical except for the colour.
-The glass shaft provides more flex over its length.
+A. The glass shaft provides more flex over its length.
 This is preferred by many paddlers as it reduces the strain on the wrists.
-It is important when paddling over long distances and also especially for white water when hitting rocks on shallow rivers, as the shocks get absorbed by the material.
+It is important when paddling over long distances and also especially for whitewater when hitting rocks on shallow rivers, as the shocks get absorbed by the material.
 The carbon straight shaft is stiffer than the glass shaft which allows more energy transfer from the arms into forward speed.
 Competition and performance paddlers favour this choice.
 The neutral carbon crank shaft has specially designed geometry that allows the paddlers wrists to be in their natural alignment during paddling.
 This reduces the strain not only on the wrists but also on the elbows, shoulders and neck.
 Cranks are chosen by people who prefer the geometry and are the choice of people who suffer from RSI (repetitive strain injury) or want to prevent it.